jessicarod7/XKCDAltTextBot/README.md

 # XKCDAltTextBot

+[This project and the associated bot have been deactivated.](https://twitter.com/XKCDAltTextBot/status/1593661485196115968) Thanks for your support, and follow my GitHub for whatever I do next!

 This Twitter bot replies to tweets from [@xkcdComic](https://twitter.com/xkcdComic) with the alt text of the most recent XKCD comic.

 ## Example